Smoky fish pancake parcels are easy to make and are full of flavour. Think tender fish with a light cream cheese sauce - yum!

-These flavoursome packed pancakes are easy to make and are filled with smoked haddock, leeks, cream cheese and a handful of capers.
+These flavoursome fish pancake parcels are easy to make and are full of flavour.
+Tender fish and a light cream cheese sauce makes these pancakes moreish pancakes are easy to make and are filled with smoked haddock, leeks, cream cheese and a handful of capers.
 They only take 15 mins to cook and are topped with sprigs of parsley for a fresh finish.
 Using our basic pancake recipe, these savoury treats are ideal as a lunch time snack or Pancake Day favourite.
 Serving 4 people, each pancake contains 495 calories and 24g of fat.
 Sprinkle with cheese and serve warm.

 - 1 large leek